Kvinesdal Municipality: History

-Kvinesdal was home of many prominent characters in the Saga Period.
+The Kvinesdal valley was home of many prominent characters in the Saga Period.
 Among them were the Skald Tjodolv the Frode.
 Frode means one with great knowledge of the history of ancestors.
 He composed a historic poem for his king Harold Fairhair.
 His work was later combined into the Heimskringla when it was recorded by Snorri Sturluson.

 In northern Kvinesdal, along the high plateau which sits at 550 m above sea level, records show that the Salmeli Farm dates back at least to the year 1300.
 During the Black Death years of 1350 the farm became deserted, but was back as a working farm again by 1647.
 It is now a historic site.

 The bailiff Stig Bagge, who was granted local leadership from 1536 to 1542 by king Christian III, was an energetic man when he lived at his ancestral home of Eikeland in Kvinesdal.
 According to the reports of Peder Claussøn Friis, he executed refractory peasants so willingly that the district thought it was to excess; he was the district's bogeyman for many years thereafter.
 When the bailiff in Nedenes was killed in his bed and rebels came in an unsuccessful attempt to capture and execute Stig, he collected his men and brutally stifled the revolt.
 Stig himself died by being drawn and quartered by the Dutch when he was caught in piracy or espionage off their coast at Walcheren.